214 (Alprazolam (orally disintegrating) 2 mg)

-Alprazolam is used in the treatment of anxiety; depression; panic disorder; tinnitus; dysautonomia and belongs to the drug class benzodiazepines.
+Alprazolam is used in the treatment of anxiety; depression; tinnitus; panic disorder; borderline personality disorder (and more), and belongs to the drug class benzodiazepines.
 There is positive evidence of human fetal risk during pregnancy.
-Alprazolam 2 mg has a low potential for abuse relative to the drugs in schedule 3.
-The drug has a currently accepted medical use in treatment in the United States.
-Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.
+Alprazolam 2 mg is classified as a Schedule 4 controlled substance under the Controlled Substance Act (CSA).

 - 2 mg

 - Prescription only

 - Par Pharmaceutical Inc.

 - National Drug Code (NDC):

 - Inactive Ingredients:

 methacrylic acid - methyl methacrylate copolymer (1:1)